mpapadomanolaki/UNetLSTM/README.md

         'cupertino', 'dubai', 'hongkong', 'lasvegas', 'milano', 'montpellier', 'mumbai', 'nantes', 'norcia', 'paris', 'pisa', 'rennes', 'rio', 'saclay_e', 'saclay_w', 'valencia']

-    For example, if you have 5 dates for each city, each folder should look like this (e.g for abidhabi):
+    For example, if you have 5 dates for each city, each folder should look like this (e.g for abudhabi):

    ```ruby
    mariapap@pikolo2:~/DATA/Images/abudhabi$ ls